junxit/us-congress-bills-117/metadata.md

 - 2022-07-28 — Passed/agreed to in Senate: Passed Senate, under the order of 7/20/2022, having achieved 60 votes in the affirmative, with an amendment by Yea-Nay Vote.
 93 - 1.
 Record Vote Number: 273.(text: CR S3756)
 - 2022-07-28 — Senate amendment agreed to: Amendment SA 5140 agreed to in Senate by Unanimous Consent.
 - 2022-07-28 — Senate amendment proposed (on the floor): Amendment SA 5140 proposed by Senator Carper.
+- 2022-12-08 — Pursuant to the provisions of H. Con.
+Res.
+121, enrollment corrections on H.R.
+7776 have been made.
+- 2022-12-08 — Pursuant to the provisions of H.Res.
+1512, the House agreed to the Senate amendment with an amendment.
+- 2022-12-08 — Resolving differences -- House actions: Pursuant to the provisions of H.Res.
+1512, the House agreed to the Senate amendment with an amendment.